discus-lang/shimmer/doc/Grammar.md

 Expressions consist of references, keyword applications, function applications, variables, abstractions and substitution trains.

-References to top-level external things are have a different form to variables as there is no possiblity of name capture during substitution.
+References to external things are are specified separately from variables as there is no possibility of name capture during substitution.

 Keyword applications are used when applying keywords as they only take one argument expression at a tome.